datascisteven/CC-Default-Prediction-Customer-Segmentation/README.md

 **Project Contributor**:  Steven Yan

-**Project Supervisors**: Fangfang Lee, Joshua (need last name)
+**Project Supervisors**: Fangfang Lee, Joshua Szymanowski

 <img src="images/credit_card.jpeg">

 ## Background and Business Problem:

-A credit card issuer based in the United States has forayed into the Asian market and wants to gain a better understanding of the customer base andcredit car their credit card habits.

-In predict the likelihood of default for its customers, as well as identify the key drivers that determine this likelihood.

-This would inform the issuer’s decisions on who to give a credit card to and what credit limit to provide.
+A credit card issuer based in the United States has forayed into the Asian market and wants to gain a better understanding of the customer base and its credit card habits.
+Building a supervised machine learning model for predicting the likelihood of default, as well as identifying the key factors that determine that likelihood would inform the issuer’s decision-making process on whom to give a credit card to and what credit limit to provide.

-It would also help the issuer have a better understanding of their current and potential customers, which would inform their future strategy, including their planning of offering targeted credit products to their customers.
+Many statistical methods in the past have been used to develop models of risk prediction and with the evolution of AI and machine learning to forecast credit risk.
+From the perspective of risk control, predicting the probability of defaulting is more meaningful, pertinent, and tangible for practitioners.

+High default has been a major problem in the credit card market and has been growing in recent years despite the strength of the U.S. economy.
+Clearly credit card default is a complex phenomenon involving many factors beyond the scope of the present research.
+The variables which we have examined here capture some key behaviors and provide the issuer a better understanding of current and potential customers, specificially which would inform their strategy in the new market.

 The goal behind using this model is to achieve two things:

-* Bring more consistency to the loaning process and;
+* Bring more consistency to the loaning process
-* Investigate what the key drivers are behind a potential defaulter
+* Investigate what key factors are behind a potential defaulter

-(need to edit and clean up)

 ## Data Collection: